mattcarlotta/iMessageDeleteCaches/README.md

 Otherwise, you can type "n" or "N" to abort the script and restart manually.

 *Note: If you type an invalid character, then that will abort the script!
-You'll have to reload it to continue!
+Wait a few seconds and it will restart the script for you!